People

 Biography

-Mona is a Senior Lecturer in Energy Economics and Director of Surrey Energy Economics Centre (SEEC) at the School of Economics, University of Surrey where she joined as a Lecturer in 2014.
+Mona is Associate Professor (Reader) in Energy Economics and Director of Surrey Energy Economics Centre (SEEC) at the School of Economics, University of Surrey where she joined in 2014.
+She is a Fellow of the Institute for Sustainability.
 She was a Lecturer in Economics at the Department of Economics, University of Aberdeen in 2013-2014.
-Mona was a Research Fellow in the multidisciplinary Sustainable Lifestyle Research Group (SLRG) and Research Group on Lifestyles, Values and Environment (RESOLVE) at the Centre for Environmental Strategy (CES), University of Surrey in 2006-2013.
-Before joining CES, she worked for almost ten years in the Macroeconomics Department of Management and Planning Organisation (Government) in Tehran as an Expert in Economics and State Planning, and lectured at Alzahra University in Tehran.
-Mona obtained her BSc, MSc and PhD (2005) all in Economics from the University of Tehran.
+Mona was a Research Fellow in the multidisciplinary research groups at the Centre for Environmental Strategy (CES), University of Surrey in 2006-2013.
+Before joining CES, she worked for ten years in the Macroeconomics Department of Management and Planning Organisation (Government) in Tehran as an Expert in Economics and State Planning, and lectured at Alzahra University in Tehran.
+Mona has BSc, MSc and PhD (2005) all in Economics and from the University of Tehran.

 Dr Eric Golson